 USE OF SOCIAL MEDIA

-No pupil at the school should have a Facebook account as these are not available to those under the age of 13.
-For those using other social media such as Instagram, OoVoo or instant messenger we insist upon good conduct inside and outside school to avoid this impacting on pupils’ emotional well-being and readiness to learn.
+No pupil at the school should have Facebook, Twitter, Snapchat, Instagram, TikTok or What App accounts as these are not available to those under the age of 13 (or 16 in the case of Whats App).
+For those using other social media, such as OoVoo or instant messenger, we insist upon good conduct inside and outside school to avoid this impacting on pupils’ emotional well-being and readiness to learn.
 You will be informed immediately if your child has behaved inappropriately online if this is reported to us.
 Pupils are encouraged to screen shot and save offensive messages so that parents can support them in dealing with the emotional impact of this and make any reports to the authorities as necessary.
 We aim to support our older pupils in developing the skills to use social media responsibly and safely as they take their first steps into the virtual world of the internet.